PowerShell/xActiveDirectory/README.md

 ### Create User Principal Name (UPN) suffixes and Service Principal Name suffixes

-In this example, we create a 'NANO-200' computer account in the 'Nano' OU of the 'example.com' Active Directory domain as well as creating an Offline Domain Join Request file.
+In this example the User Principal name suffixes "fabrikam.com" and "industry.com" and Service Principal name suffixes "corporate.com" are added to the Contoso forest.

 ```powershell
 configuration Example_ADPrincipalSuffix